Have you been able to find a good deal on ThredUp Inc.’s shares?

-The share price of ThredUp Inc. (NASDAQ:TDUP) fell to $2.28 per share on Friday from $2.38.
-While ThredUp Inc. has underperformed by -4.20%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TDUP fell by -69.96%, with highs and lows ranging from $8.99 to $0.73, whereas the simple moving average jumped by 12.50% in the last 200 days.
+The share price of ThredUp Inc. (NASDAQ:TDUP) rose to $2.53 per share on Friday from $2.43.
+While ThredUp Inc. has overperformed by 4.12%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TDUP fell by -69.99%, with highs and lows ranging from $8.99 to $0.73, whereas the simple moving average jumped by 27.19% in the last 200 days.

 Sponsored